New Jersey Alimony Modifications

 - The age, physical health, and emotional health of the parties

 - The standard of living in the marriage

 - The history of financial contribution to the marriage

 Many of these factors will never change, such as the length of the marriage.
 However, others may vary over time, rendering the need for alimony moot.
 For example, if a receiving party has recently finished their education, allowing them to earn more money, the need for alimony may lessen.
 Similarly, if the receiving party gets remarried, they may now expect dual incomes or support in the family.
-Working with a lawyer could help to evaluate whether significant changes in circumstances have occurred that may justify an alimony modification in New Jersey.
+Working with a New Jersey lawyer could help to evaluate whether significant changes in circumstances have occurred that may justify an alimony modification.

 Seeking an Alimony Modification Could Help Your Family